hae-sung-oh/AutoParkSimulation/README.md

 <br/>

 ## Training
-Now, if you run following commands and hit the 'Play' button in the Unity Editor, you can train the agent with Reinforcement Learning.
+you can train the agent with Reinforcement Learning by running commands below and hitting the 'Play' button in the Unity Editor.

 * Default command
     ```